slowproj/slowdash/README.md

 # slowdash
-Web tool for control and monitor of concurrent systems (slow-controls and data-acquisition)
+Web tool for control and monitoring of concurrent systems (slow-controls and data-acquisition)